manikAnand4/social-network-application/README.md

 1. Project Setup:

     * Clone the project in your local machine
-    * Run the command to build docker image (Make sure you are in the directory where   you have the docker-compose.yml file)
+    * Run the command to build docker image (Make sure you are in the directory where you have the docker-compose.yml file.
+Make sure you have docker compose installed locally on your machine)
         ```
         docker compose build --no-cache
         ```
-        Make sure you have docker compose installed locally on your machine
     * Run the service
         ```
         docker compose up